HollowLume/Wizradsword17/README.md

-- 👋 Hi, I’m @Wizradsword17
+- Hi, I’m @Wizradsword17
-- 📫 How to reach me Wizradsword17#2667 discord
+- How to reach me discord:Wizradsword17
-programmer/spriter
+- programmer/spriter and a 3d artist

 <!---
 Wizradsword17/Wizradsword17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.